JulioZanette/terraform-aws-simple-vpc/README.md

 ## Authors

-This module was created by John Doe and Jane Smith.
+This module was created by Julio Zanette and ChatGPT May 3 Version